lovasoa/whitebophir/README.md

+# 654wak654 Fork
-> Hi.
+Hi.
 This is a fork of the original project.
 It adds couple of small features (2 new tools and minio support).
 They are described briefly at the bottom of this README.

 # WBO